dutterbutter/contacts-list/README.md

 9. Under Authorized Javascript Origins input http://localhost:8080
 10. Under Authorized redirect URI's input http://localhost:8080/auth/google/callback AND (for most users) http://localhost:3000/auth/google/callback > SAVE
 11. In your code editor, create a new file in the config folder named dev.js and input the following
+12. NOTE its important you name the file in the config folder dev.js, unless you want to change the if statement in the keys.js file

 ```
 module.exports = {